dnanexus/UKB_RAP/proteomics/protein_pQTL/README.md

 The REGENIE app internally estimates the instance type to use based on the following formula: RAM (Storage in MB) =(#samples*(#vas/block_size)/1048576)* 40 * #traits + 7000.
 You can use this formula to approximate the cost of running this analysis

 ## Acknowledgements
-We would like to thank Ondrej Klempir and Arkarachai Fungtammasan for insightful discussions and code review
+We would like to thank Ondrej Klempir, Anastazie Sedlakova and Arkarachai Fungtammasan for insightful discussions, testing and code review